-The Department of Campus Safety has several ways to ensure that the campus community remains a safe and secure learning environment, including CCTV surveillance cameras, an access-controlled facility, advanced fire control system, and the RAVE Emergency Notification System.
-The Campus Safety team is committed to providing safety and security services in a professional and consistent manner.
-RVU strives to provide these services with integrity, professionalism, and timeliness.
-Campus Safety personnel are present on campus from 6 a.m. to midnight, Monday - Friday and from 8 a.m. to midnight on Saturday & Sunday.
-They provide proactive patrols, safety escorts, investigations, crime prevention, and many other services.
-Students, staff, or faculty who witness a crime, accident, emergency, suspicious person, or any other emergency should promptly call the Department of Campus Safety at (406) 901-2722 or contact emergency services by dialing 911.
-The Department of Campus Safety should be informed of all 911 calls so assistance can be provided to local law enforcement and/or other emergency personnel.
+The Campus Safety and Security has several ways to ensure that the campus community remains a safe and secure learning environment, including CCTV surveillance cameras, an access-controlled facility, advanced fire control system, RAVE Emergency Notification systems in Colorado and Utah, as well as officer patrols and escorts.
+The Campus Safety and Security team is committed to providing safety and security services in a professional and consistent manner.
+RVU strives to provide these services with integrity, timely communication, and problem-solving.
+The Campus Safety and Security Department serves 24 hours a day, 7 days a week.
+They provide patrols, escorts, investigations, crime prevention, and many other services.
+Students, staff, or faculty who witness a crime, accident, emergency, or suspicious person should promptly call the Campus Safety and Security Department at (720) 875-2892 in Colorado or (435) 222-1300 in Utah or 911.
+The Campus Safety and Security Department should be informed of any 911 calls so assistance can be provided to the local law enforcement or fire personnel.

 Students, staff, and faculty will receive emergency notifications, including campus closures and weather delays via SMS text messages and email notifications.
-In the event a Timely Warning Notice is issued, the campus community will be notified as soon as possible through our Emergency Notification Systems in the form of SMS text messages, emails, and/or bull horn/public address system.
+In the event a Timely Warning Notice is issued, the campus community will be notified as soon as possible through our RAVE Emergency Notification Systems in the form of SMS text messages, email, audible announcement beacons, and/or bull horn/public address system.
 Students, staff, and faculty will receive a text message notification of RVU campus closures or emergencies.